jmurret/bike-map/README.md

 bike-map
 =======

 A map of on-demand bike vendors in cities around the world using mapbox, react-map-gl, and deck.gl.
+A simple POC to explore the capabilities of react-map-gl and deck.gl for an eventual product.

 Steps to run:
 --------------------------